-The University reserves the right to require an employee to undergo an immediate alcohol and/or drug test when/where reasonable suspicion exists that the employee is under the influence of alcohol or Controlled Substances when reporting to work or when acting within the scope and course of employment.
-Reasonable Suspicion includes, but is not limited to, the following:
+The University reserves the right to require an employee to undergo an immediate alcohol and/or drug test when/where reasonable suspicion exists that the employee is under the influence of alcohol or controlled substances when reporting to work or when acting within the scope and course of employment.
+Reasonable Suspicion includes, but is not limited to, the observation of an on-duty employee behaving in a manner that suggests the employee is under the influence of alcohol or a controlled substance.